dwill81/configure-ad/README.md

 <img width="594" alt="image" src="https://user-images.githubusercontent.com/122701786/213254127-7bc319b0-be36-4b0a-9d66-a8a99f2ab824.png">
 </p>
 <p>
-9. Promote as a DC: Setup a new forest as mydomain.com (can be anything, just remember what it is)
+Step 6: Promote as a DC: Setup a new forest as mydomain.com (can be anything, just remember what it is)
 </p>
 <br />

 <p>
-10. Restart and then Remote Desktop back into DC-1 as user: mydomain.com\labuser
+Step 7: Restart and then Remote Desktop back into DC-1 as user: mydomain.com\labuser
 </p>
 <br />